GDevelopApp/GDevelop-examples/examples/procedural-generation/README.md

-An example showing how to create a simple top down procedural generation system.
+An example that shows the fundementals of creating a simple top down (2D) procedural generation system.
+Using the Noise and ExtendedMath extensions.